alexandramartinez/dataweave-scripts/README.md

 ## More Info

-The screenshots were generated using the DataWeave Playground.
-To learn more about this, please read this article: [How to run locally the DataWeave Playground Docker Image](https://www.prostdev.com/post/how-to-run-locally-the-dataweave-playground-docker-image).
+To learn more about DataWeave, please go to DataWeave's official landing page: [dataweave.mulesoft.com](https://dataweave.mulesoft.com/).

-For questions, you can contact me here: www.alexandramartinez.world/contact
+For questions, you can contact me here: [alexmartinez.ca/contact](https://www.alexmartinez.ca/contact)

 ## Table of Contents